mebuki117/checkseeds/README.md

 ## What is this
-auto world generation from seeds text file for finding seeds.
+auto world generation from seeds text file for finding seeds. for 1.20+

 ## Settings
 - filepath: seeds text file path